andrew/ultimate-awesome/README.md

 - [awesome-altcoins](https://github.com/brandonhimpfen/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
 - [awesome-blockchain](https://github.com/brandonhimpfen/awesome-blockchain) - A curated list of platforms, protocols, tools, frameworks, standards, and learning resources for blockchain technology.
 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
-- [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
 - [awesome-decentralized-identity](https://github.com/brandonhimpfen/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.